 is a Notary Public?"

-extent that is reasonably possible, the integrity of the transaction.
+extent that is reasonably possible, the integrity of the document or

 Individuals, institutions, courts and governments throughout